HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 Drillforpillars2027.jpg

-Here, the "Bed Heads" countersink has been placed over the front guide screw which makes this setup ready for the drill press, and drilling for the front pillar.
+Here, the "Pillar Align" countersink has been placed over the front guide screw which makes this setup ready for the drill press, and drilling for the front pillar.

 Picture #12